mforbes/mmfutils/README.rst

 2.2 Interfaces
 --------------

-The interfaces module provides some stubs so one can using the `zope.interface <http://docs.zope.org/zope.interface/>`__ package for checking interface requirements, but that do nothing so code does not break if this can't be installed.
+The interfaces module collects some useful `zope.interface <http://docs.zope.org/zope.interface/>`__ tools for checking interface requirements.
 Interfaces provide a convenient way of communicating to a programmer what needs to be done to used your code.
 This can then be checked in tests.